mlr-org/mlr3pipelines/usecases.md

 *We want to do bagging (Train several models on subsamples of the data and average predictions.*

-We use the `PipeOpDownSample` operator in conjunction with a `PipeOpLearner` to train a model. `rep()` let's us do the same operation multiple times.
+We use the `PipeOpDownSample` operator in conjunction with a `PipeOpLearner` to train a model. `greplicate()` let's us do the same operation multiple times.
 Afterwards we average all predictions using `PipeOpModelAverage`

 ```r